AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-azure-blob-storage.md

 ---
 Title: How to connect AEM Adaptive Forms with Azure Blob Storage?
 Description: Learn how to create an Azure Blob Storage Configuration in AEM Forms and use it within your Adaptive Forms for efficient data storage.
-keywords: Azure Blob Storage integration with AEM Forms, Submitting data to Azure Storage from Adaptive Forms, Creating Azure Storage Configuration in AEM Forms, Using Azure Blob Storage in Adaptive Forms Submit Action
+keywords: Azure Blob Storage integration with AEM Forms, Submitting data to Azure Storage, Creating Azure Storage Configuration in AEM Forms, Using Azure Blob Storage in Adaptive Forms Submit Action
 feature: Adaptive Forms, Core Components
 ---